Skip to content

 What does it mean to you to have worked on such a popular trail?

-Mondragon: “It meant a great deal to me, and still does, because I really want to do the last phase!
+• “It meant a great deal to me, […].
 The Incline is something that doesn’t come across as an opportunity to do work on, ever.
 I think we were very blessed to be able to do so.”

-Benitez: “It gives me two different sensations: Blessed – for the opportunity to be a part of this project, since I can return a little of what I have given this beautiful city to which I can say is my home.
-Pressure – because the media is keeping a close eye on the project.
-This is something that I only experience when working on the Incline.”
+• “It gives me two different sensations: blessed for the opportunity to be part of this project and give back to this beautiful city I call home.
+And pressure—because the media was watching closely.
+That’s something I only experienced on the Incline.”

 What was the most difficult part of construction?